All Episodes

 He's got a mobile home on the other side of the valley.

-He built a porch, and he sunk two befores or better into the ground, you know, to support the porch, right?
+He built a porch, and he sunk two buffers or better into the ground, you know, to support the porch, right?

-He began to hear these and feel these strange vibrations at night, so strong, so strong, that believe me, it killed him to do it.
+So strong, so strong, that, believe me, it killed him to do it.

 He ended up tearing the porch down to stop the vibrations because he couldn't sleep at night.